yegor256/blog/_articles/sociotech.md

 now for free together with their source code, including operating systems, graphic processors, compilers, editors, frameworks, cryptography tools, and whatever we can only imagine.
-Programmers don't need to write a lot of code anymore, they need to be able to put together the components already available.
+Programmers don't need to write that much code anymore, all they need in most cases is to wire together the components already available.

 Third, the _population_ of programmers in the world keeps growing and they are